GuilleAngulo/movie-bot/README.md

 ```

 ### IBM Cloud Service Account
 Is possible to create an account [here](https://cloud.ibm.com/registration).
-After that is required to create the [Natural Language Understanding service](https://cloud.ibm.com/catalog/services/natural-language-understanding) service.
-Finally, at the service admin page, you have a tab named 'Service credentials' where you can copy into a document and name it as **'watson-nlu.js'** at **'credentials'** folder.
+After that, is required to create the [Natural Language Understanding service](https://cloud.ibm.com/catalog/services/natural-language-understanding).
+Finally, at the admin page of the service, there is a a tab named 'Service credentials' where you can copy into a document and name it as **'watson-nlu.js'** at **'credentials'** folder.